danilocgsilva/alooha_proxy/README.md

 The default address to access this server is http://localhost:11001, then make resquests with the same anatomy that you usually do when acessing Ollama.

+## What do you have here?

+Look to the `docker-compose.yml` file to see all services from this project.
+You have the following:

+* alooha_proxy: the main application server.
+* alooha_proxy_db: database to which the server connects and save the history of questions, answers and its performance.
+* alooha_proxy_pgadmin: actually you don't need it to make it work.
+It is just a convenience application for development, that is the PgAdmin.
+This appplications allow you to navigate more easily to the database, without depending upon a database client.

 ## Developing

 I am trying to use VS Codium as a primary development IDE tool.